Post 16 travel assistance for young people with SEND

 You must apply for post 16 transport every year.

-We review the SEND post 16 travel application every year.
+We review the post 16 SEN travel application every year.

 If we approve your application we can only give you travel assistance once you've sent us a full timetable.

 Contact the SEN travel team if you need a paper copy of the post 16 SEN travel assistance application form.

 Any student starting a new post 16 course who's eligible for travel assistance will have to pay a contribution towards their chosen transport.
 This includes students with an education, health and care (EHC) plan.

 Post 16 SEN travel assistance charges for academic year 2021 to 2022

 The travel cost for September 2021 to July 2022 is £800 for the year.

 Some students can pay 50% less if they are a Dorset resident and meet our criteria.
 The cost for these students will be £400.